StuartLox/trading-bot/docs/README.md

 # Bitcoin Price Prediction
+## Project Overview

+Aims to predict bitcoin prices, with the primary focus being realtime feature engineering and low latency inference from a live event stream.

+*Note best practises have not be applied for model training and evaluation components.*
 ## Time Value of Data

 For most modern applications much of the value comes from driving an action in response to a business event or user behaviour.
-Unfortunatley, most machine learning systems rely on after the fact batch processes, due to the immense challenge of reliably cleaning, transforming and merging multiple sources of data in order to make a single model prediction.
+Unfortunatley, most machine learning systems rely on after the fact batch processes - due to the immense challenge of reliably cleaning, transforming and merging multiple sources of data in order to make a single model prediction.

 ![image](assets/DataTimeValue.png)

-## Project Overview

-This project aims to predict bitcoin prices as well as addressing the above points by leveraging Websockets, Kafka Streams and LSTMs.

 # Project Stack

 * **K8s** - Container Orchestraion
 * **Kafka** - Event Store
+* **Schema Registry** - Schema validation of kafka events
 * **Kafka Streams** - Stream processing
 * **S3** - File System, Landing Zone for streaming data and store for model artefacts.
 * **Keras Tensorflow 2** - Framework for building, testing and hyperparameter tuning LSTM network.
 * **Deeplearning4J** - Serializes model so inference can be performed locally by Kafka Consumer rather than making an additional rest call which significantly reduces latency.
 * **SSE & React Front-end** - Node application consumers model features and streams them to a React Dashboard which renders model visuals in a dashboard in realtime.

-## Solution Archetecture
+## Real-time ML - Solution Archetecture Diagram
 ![image](assets/BitcoinStreamsTopology.png)

-**AWS components TODO**

 ## Infrastructure